-- NTIA determined whether the proposed project is an undertaking during pre-award review. - NHPA Section 106 regulations define "undertaking" as a "project, activity or program funded in whole or part under the direct or indirect jurisdiction of a Federal agency . . . " 36 CFR 800.16 (I)(1) - This definition covers a broad range of Federal activities, including construction, rehabilitation, and repair projects; licenses; permits; loans and loan guarantees; grants; and leases. - Projects determined to constitute an undertaking were awarded with an Environmental SAC requiring consultation under NHPA Section 106. - Examples of BTOP projects activities that might require consultation include : - Construction - Rehabilitation and Repair - Demolition - Licenses and Permits
+- NTIA determined whether the proposed project is an undertaking with potential to affect historic properties during pre-award review. - NHPA Section 106 regulations define "undertaking" as a "project, activity or program funded in whole or part under the direct or indirect jurisdiction of a Federal agency . . . " 36 CFR 800.16 (I)(1) - This definition covers a broad range of Federal activities, including construction, rehabilitation, and repair projects; licenses; permits; loans and loan guarantees; grants; and leases. - Projects determined to constitute an undertaking were awarded with an Environmental SAC requiring consultation under NHPA Section 106. - Examples of BTOP projects activities that might require consultation include : - Construction - Rehabilitation and Repair - Demolition - Licenses and Permits